kstenerud/concise-encoding/cte-condensed.md

 A URI begins with `u`, and is enclosed in double-quotes: `u"http://example.com"`

-### Bytes

-The bytes type is for encoding arbitrary file or memory contents.

-The bytes type begins with `b`, and is hex encoded in double-quotes (with whitespace allowed):

-    b"39 12 82 e1 81 39 d9 8b 39 4c 63 9d 04 8c"
-    b"391282e18139d98b394c639d048c"

 ### Custom

 The custom types are for encoding custom data types that are not natively supported by Concise Encoding.

-The custom **binary** type is encoded the same way as the bytes type, except it begins with `c`:
+The custom **binary** type is encoded as a quoted array representation with type `b`, and uses hex encoding to represent the array's octets:

-    c"04 f6 28 3c 40 00 00 40 40"
+    b"04 f6 28 3c 40 00 00 40 40"
     = example "cplx" struct{ type uint8(4), real float32(2.94), imag float32(3.0) }

 The custom **text** type is encoded using type `t`, and must escape all double-quote `"` and backslash `\` characters with a backslash: